Induction of Labour – Help or Hindrance?

 Naturally, the body produces prostaglandin to ripen the cervix.
 The hope is that the synthetic prostaglandin will stimulate the body to start producing the labour hormones too.
 A mother can get up to 3 pessaries repeated every 6 to 8 hours.

 Rupture of Membranes: Ideally, when the cervix ripens, the process of induction is continued.
 The water is broken for several reasons; one is to check that the water is clear.
 If the baby has done a fresh poop, sometimes depending on the care provider and policies in place, induction is stopped and a Caesarian section is done.
 In some incidences, the induction will continue but with the baby’s heartbeat continuously monitored to rule out distress.
 Another reason is, it is assumed that when the bag is broken, it allows the baby to move down some more making labour faster.
 The procedure is not painful but may be uncomfortable.
 Your care provider will insert a hook to break the bag. the hook maybe a few centimetres long or a small condom-like piece with a hook worn on one of the fingers.
 A gush of fluid is seen/felt after the bag breaks.

 Oxytocin Infusion: Synthetic Oxytocin hormone (also referred to as Syntocinon or Pitocin) is

 administered via an intravenous infusion (drip).
 Oxytocin is the hormone the body produces to start contractions.
 The infusion is continued with the dose increased every so often until it is time for the baby to be born.

 Monitoring: Monitoring of the baby’s heartbeat is done continuously or intermittently.
-A chart called a Partograph is started in some instances to record the findings after baby’s heartbeat, mothers blood pressure, vaginal examinations are done.
+A chart called a Partograph is started in some instances to record the findings of the baby’s heartbeat, mothers blood pressure and vaginal examination findings.